thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/basics/README.md

 ## Objectives
 * Use assets (files) in the same directory as this README
-* copy files between folders in VSCode
+* Copy files between folders in VSCode
 * Create a new HTML file
 * Practice with a HTML `<head>` child elements
 * Practice Commenting / Uncommenting code
-*

 ### Estimated Completion Time
-10 minutes
+15 minutes

 ## Create a new page